 In conclusion, neither condos nor any other type of house is perfect.
 The choice is a matter of personal preference and depends on several factors: location, type of housing, budget, and lifestyle.

-We compiled all the pros and cons of condo living, so you can take them into account when you consider the condo lifestyle.
-The decision to have a condo lifestyle is depending on the ideal lifestyle you imagine for the rest of your life.
+We compiled all the pros and cons of condo living, so you can take them into account when you consider the condo living and lifestyle.
+The decision to have a condo living is depending on the ideal lifestyle you imagine for the rest of your life.

 First, are you planning on selling the house?
 If so, are you planning on moving out of the city or to the suburbs?
 Do you plan on having children?
 All of these factors will influence your decision.
 If you want to live in a condo, you must take its pros and cons seriously because one decision buying a property will influence up to 35 years of your life.